1946 Greenville propane explosion: Aftermath

-In addition to firefighters from all across Greenville County, soldiers from Greenville Army Air Base arrived to prevent looting.
+In addition to firefighters from across Greenville County, soldiers from Greenville Army Air Base were mobilized to prevent looting.
 Injured citizens, some of whom had been buried in rubble or thrown from their houses, were assisted to hospitals.
-Severe traffic jams formed into the night as curious civilians attempted to drive into Greenville.
+Severe traffic jams occurred into the night as the curious attempted to drive into Greenville.

 Two federal officials from the United States Bureau of Mines in Pittsburgh assisted Greenville police and Ideal Laundry officials in investigating the cause of the explosion.
 It was determined that the propane system was improperly constructed and installed, resulting in the gas leak.
-The report also urged that such large propane tanks should be kept further away from populated areas, that automatic or remote shut-off valves should be included in such systems, and that newly installed systems should be inspected by an impartial qualified agency before their first use.
+The report urged that large propane tanks be kept further away from populated areas, that automatic or remote shut-off valves be installed on them, and that new systems be inspected by an impartial qualified agency before first use.

-The Superior Gas Corporation engineer who oversaw the installation of the system at Ideal Laundry committed suicide shortly after the release of the report, and the company declared bankruptcy shortly thereafter.
+The Superior Gas Corporation engineer who oversaw the installation of the system at Ideal Laundry committed suicide shortly after the release of the report, and the company declared bankruptcy.

-Several homeowners whose houses had been destroyed by the blast filed a lawsuit against Ideal Laundry, seeking compensation for the destruction of their houses.
-In 1949, Ideal Laundry was held not responsible; the bankrupt Superior Gas Corporation was held to be the only responsible party, having been legally contracted to install the propane system, and still overseeing it at the time of the explosion.
+Several homeowners filed suit against Ideal Laundry, seeking compensation for the destruction of their houses.
+In 1949, Ideal Laundry was held not responsible; the bankrupt Superior Gas Corporation was held to be the responsible party because it had been contracted to install the propane system and was still overseeing it at the time of the explosion.